 Dr. Wolf's research focuses on improving access to pediatric surgical care in rural and underserved populations, domestically and globally.
-She secured funding from the National Institutes of Health and the American College of Surgeons to support this work and has published in leading journals including the Journal of Pediatric Surgery, Annals of Surgery and JAMA Surgery.
+She has secured funding from the American College of Surgeons and the Translational Research Institute at UAMS to support this work.
+She has also developed an ongoing partnership with Kamuzu Central Hospital in Lilongwe, Malawi, where she mentors surgeons, supports research initiatives, and works to strengthen neonatal surgical care.

 She is a fellow of the American College of Surgeons and the American Academy of Pediatrics Section on Surgery.
-She is an active member of the American Pediatric Surgical Association and the Association of Women Surgeons.
+She is an active member of the American Pediatric Surgical Association and the Global Initiative for Children's Surgery.

 Medical Degree